When I hear people say “target market” to refer to people we want to attract, it grates on me.

-- We need to focus on client attraction and generosity of spirit, so we should use words that match that.
+- We need to focus on client attraction with generosity of spirit, so we should use words that match that.

 - Words effect our subconscious mind which tells our brain to do push marketing, even if we think we are not pushy.

-“Ideal client” or “ideal customer” makes much more sense to me than “target market.”
-When you use that wording, your brain will conjure up images of a happy match between you and your customers.
+When you use more heart-centered wording, your brain will conjure up images of a happy match between you and your customers.
 It’s about resonance.
 And client attraction.

-When you envision your ideal customer, you’ll be more likely to find out what they want and provide just that.
+When you envision your ideal client, you’ll be more likely to find out what they want and provide just that.
 No pushing required.